 - The DCR is calculated as Net Operating Income (NOI) divided by the annual debt service.
-For this purpose, NOI is the income remaining after subtracting Total Annual Expenses, Annual Replacement Reserves, property taxes and compliance monitoring fees from the Effective Gross Income (EGI). - All proposals will be underwritten such that they produce a DCR of 1.30 or \$900 per unit in annual cash flow.
+For this purpose, NOI is the income remaining after subtracting Total Annual Expenses and Annual Replacement Reserves from the Effective Gross Income (EGI). - All proposals will be underwritten such that they produce \$900 per unit in annual cash flow.